How to Reach Us

 - Labs are drawn in our office and sent to your insurance’s preferred lab provider.
 We always call with your lab or imaging results — usually the next day, however some may take up to a week to get back.
 If you have not heard from us within 2-3 days, please give us a call.
 Lab results also are posted to the patient portal for your future reference.

-- Co-pays and/or payments are expected at the time of service.
-We accept cash, check, and Visa or MasterCard.
+- Co-pays and/or payments are collected at the time of service.
+We accept cash, check and credit card.
 We do charge a $45 fee for missed appointments.

-- Insurance — We participate with most major insurance plans, but we are not providers for Medicaid or the AARP Medicare Complete (HMO) Plan.
+- Insurance — We participate with most major insurance plans, but we are not providers for Medicaid.
 We will submit your claim to all major insurers as a service to you; however, we are dependent on having up-to-date and accurate information.
 We require a current insurance card and a picture ID at every visit.
 Please update us with any change of phone, address, or insurance.
 Given the variety of insurance plans, we cannot predict for certain what your particular insurance plan covers; you are responsible for knowing the details of your insurance coverage; a call to your insurance’s customer service number can be helpful.
 The patient is ultimately responsible for charges incurred.

 - Refills — We ask that you request needed refills at your appointments.
 We usually give enough refills to last until your next appointment; if you have no more refills, you probably need to make an appointment for a recheck.
 If you do require refills, have your pharmacy fax us the request (please do not call the office); allow at least 24 hours for processing.